SunboX/radpro-wifi-bridge/README.md

    - CP210x (UART) port → logs & commands (`Serial0`, 115200 baud).
    - Native USB-OTG port → leave free for the RadPro sensor.
 4. Flash with `platformio run --target upload` (or `--target upload --target monitor` to auto-open the serial monitor).

+### First Boot & Portal

-5. Watch the countdown on the UART.
+1. Watch the countdown on the UART.
 Enter `start` to skip the delay or adjust it with `delay <ms>`.

-On first boot— or whenever stored credentials fail— the firmware hosts a captive portal named `<device name> Setup`.
+2. On first boot— or whenever stored credentials fail— the firmware hosts a captive portal named `<device name> Setup`.
 After Wi-Fi joins successfully the same configuration UI is served at `http://<device-ip>/`.

 ---

-## Web Installer (ESP Web Tools)

-Flash the bridge firmware straight from your browser: https://SunboX.github.io/radpro-wifi-bridge/web-install/

-Connect the ESP32-S3 via USB, click **Install**, and follow the prompts—no local toolchain required.

 ---